madritkacabumi/MKBlurryDialog/README.md

 5) Default body

 ```
-// the dialog/alert dialog body comes with a default layout that has a title , message, and an 'ok' button.
+// the dialog/alert dialog body comes with a default layout that has a title , message, and an 'ok'
+// button.
+You can customise the title and message , and the ok button will dismiss the dialog
+	.setTitle("your title")
+	.setMessage("Hello World");

 ```